 The Ain Al Safra-2 appraisal well was spudded in March 2014 to further evaluate the Jurassic formations and explore the potential in the Triassic that the first exploration well was not able to assess.
 The Ain Al Safra-2 appraisal well was drilled to a total depth of approximately 3,700 metres in the Triassic in August 2014.
-Based on logging data and observations during drilling a testing program targeting the Jurassic and Triassic reservoirs was designed.
+Based on logging data and observations during drilling a testing program targeting the Jurassic and

+Triassic reservoirs was designed.
 However, due to security developments, operations were suspended in August 2014, before testing could be conducted.

-Appraisal and development activity on the Ain Al Safra field is scheduled to restart in 2019 with the testing of the Ain Al Safra-2 well targeting the Triassic reservoirs.
+Appraisal and development activity on the Ain Al Safra field is scheduled to restart in 2020 with the completion of the Ain Al Safra-2 well in the Triassic reservoir.